rajakolluru/cheniledocs.github.io/pages/chenile/004-chenile-service-design.md

 folder: chenile
 summary: Chenile - Service Design
 ---
 Chenile Services comply to certain design patterns.
 They are designed and registered in a special way so as to enable them to be discovered and treated by Chenile.

+The most important thing to know about Chenile services is that they are transport agnostic.
+Chenile supports new transports and protocols seamlessly.
+This is due to the fact that all Chenile service implementations are plain POJOs that are completely agnostic to transport specific objects.
+For example, a service does not need to rely on HttpServletRequest or HttpServletResponse.

+Chenile provides all the requisite context without relying on transport specific objects.
+It copies the transport specific entities to protocol agnostic domain objects.
+With that said, support natively supports HTTP since it relies on Spring Boot which has firm support for HTTP.
+Spring controllers are extended to define services.
+They are more than the entry point for HTTP interactions.
+They are service definitions in Chenile.
 We will look into these considerations in this article.

 ## Service Specification
 First and foremost, every service has a name.
 The name identifies it uniquely in the ecosystem.
 There is no notion of a namespace for the service.
 Hence service names must contain the necessary qualifiers to uniquely identify them in the ecosystem.
 For example UserCommandService may be a valid name for a service.